kebasaa/LI-6262-calibration-program/README.md

 ## License

+### Software

-This program is distributed under the GPL version 3.
+This software is distributed under the GPL version 3.

+### Logos and icons

+All logos and icons are trademark of [LI-COR Biosciences](https://www.licor.com/).